University of New Hampshire: Manchester campus

-As of March 2015, University of New Hampshire at Manchester is located in the 110000 sqft Pandora Mill at 88 Commercial Street, on the banks of the Merrimack River in Manchester's historic Amoskeag Millyard.
+As of March 2015, the University of New Hampshire at Manchester is located in the 110000 sqft Pandora Mill at 88 Commercial Street, on the banks of the Merrimack River in Manchester's historic Amoskeag Millyard.
 The move to 88 Commercial Street increased the physical plant of the college by almost 50%, as from 2001 to 2014 the school was located in the 75000 sqft University Center building at 400 Commercial Street.

 Concord Campus

 The University of New Hampshire Franklin Pierce School of Law is a located in Concord, New Hampshire.
 It was founded in 1973 by Robert H. Rines as the Franklin Pierce Law Center, and operated independently until 2010, when it was formally incorporated to be a part of the University of New Hampshire.

 National Historic Chemical Landmark

 Conant Hall was dedicated as a National Historical Chemical Landmark—the first in New Hampshire.
 Conant Hall was the first chemistry building on the Durham campus, and it was the headquarters of the American Chemical Society from 1907 to 1911, when Charles Parsons was the society's secretary.
 In addition, from 1906 to 1928, the hall housed the laboratories of Charles James, who was an innovative developer of separation and analytical methods for compounds of rare earth elements.